scottslowe/weblog/content/post/2017-10-18-looking-under-hood-containerd.md

 url: /2017/10/18/looking-under-hood-containerd/
 ---

 This is a liveblog of the session titled "Looking Under the Hood: containerD", presented by Scott Coulton with Puppet (and also a Docker Captain).
-It's part of the Edge track here at DockerCon EU 2017, where I'm attending and liveblogging as many sessions as I'm able.<!--=more-->
+It's part of the Edge track here at DockerCon EU 2017, where I'm attending and liveblogging as many sessions as I'm able.<!--more-->

 Coulton starts out by explaining the session (it will focus a bit more on how to consume containerD in your own software projects), and provides a brief background on himself.
 Then he reviews the agenda, and dives right into the content.